leo-ackermann/simd-sketch/README.md

 Options:
       --alg <ALG>        Sketch algorithm to use.
 Defaults to bucket because of its much faster comparisons [default: bucket] [possible values: bottom, bucket]
-      --rc               When set, use reverse-complement aware k-mer hashes -k <K>                 k-mer size [default: 31]
+      --fwd              When set, use forward instead of canonical k-mer hashes -k <K>                 k-mer size [default: 31]
   -s <S>                 Bottom-s sketch, or number of buckets [default: 10000] -b <B>                 For bucket-sketch, store only the lower b bits [default: 8]